RahulGIT24/Google-Clone/README.md

 # Google-Clone
-Created a Google Search Clone
+Created a Google Search Clone using HTML and CSS